-- Send your completed Drinking Water Operator and Water Quality Analyst Renewal Application Form 1984E with payment and the required documentation to the Ontario Water Wastewater Certification Office.
+- Send your completed Drinking Water Certificate and Wastewater Licence Renewal Application with payment and the required documentation to the Ontario Water Wastewater Certification Office.

 - Avoid processing delays by ensuring your application is fully completed.
 Refer to the Drinking Water Renewal Tip Sheet for more information.